cosmic-plus/js-cosmic-lib/howto/10-specs-query.md

 ### XDR link

-> ...?xdr={xdr}&{...options}
+> ...?xdr={xdr}&{...metaFields}[&strip=source|sequence|signatures]

-6 options are possible:

-* `&network=["public"|"test"|{passphrase}]`: This one is always recommended as *cosmic-lib* won't automatically detect the valid network for {xdr}, and the default network may vary from one service to another.
-* `&horizon={url}`: Provide a fallback Horizon node for custom network in case the client doesn't know any.
-* `&callback={url}`: Provide the destination at which the signed transaction must be posted.
-* `&strip="source"|"sequence"|"signatures"`: Remove an element from the original XDR transaction.
+* `&strip`: Remove an element from the original XDR transaction.
 Stripping out sequence means that the transaction request can get signed anytime in the future, possibly several times.
 Stripping out source means that it can get signed by any account.

 Example: